mui/mui-x/docs/data/advanced-components/overview.md

 You must call `setLicenseKey` before React renders the first component.
 You only need to install the key once in your application.

+### Does each developer need its own key?

+No. The license key is meant to help you get compliant with the [EULA](https://mui.com/store/legal/mui-x-eula/) of the commercial licenses.
+While each developer needs to be licensed, the license key is set once, where the components are used.

 ### Security